miri4ech/pj-readable/README.md

 # Readable
-This is a React with Redux project / a content and comment web app
+This is a React with Redux project / a content and comment web app.

 ## Getting Started